awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 1. In the left navigation pane, choose **Stacks**, and then choose **Create Stack**\.

-1. For **Step 1: Stack Details**, type a unique name identifier for the stack Optionally, you can specify the following:
+1. For **Step 1: Stack Details**, Under **Stack details**, type a unique name identifier for the stack\.
+Optionally, you can specify the following:
    + **Display name** — Type a name to display for the stack \(maximum of 100 characters\)\.
    + **Description**— Type a description for the stack \(maximum of 256 characters\)\.
    + **Redirect URL** — Specify a URL to which users are redirected after their streaming sessions end\.
    + **Feedback URL** — Specify a URL to which users are redirected after they click the **Send Feedback** link to submit feedback about their application streaming experience\.
 If you do not specify a URL, this link is not displayed\.
    + **Fleet** — Select an existing fleet or create a new one to associate with your stack\.
    + **Tags** — Choose **Add Tag**, and type the key and value for the tag\.
 To add more tags, repeat this step\.
 For more information, see [Tagging Your Amazon AppStream 2\.0 Resources](tagging-basic.md)\.

+1. For **Step 1: Stack Details**, under **Network Access Endpoints \(Optional\)**, you can create a private link, which is an [interface VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) \(interface endpoint\), in your virtual private cloud \(VPC\)\.
+To start creating the interface endpoint, select ** Create PrivateLink**\.
+Selecting this link opens the VPC console\.
+To finish creating the endpoint, follow steps 3 through 6 in *To create an interface endpoint*, in [Creating and Streaming From Interface VPC Endpoints](creating-streaming-from-interface-vpc-endpoints.md)\.

+   After you create the interface endpoint, you can use it to keep streaming traffic within your VPC\.

 1. Choose **Next\.**